CLRX/CLRX-mirror/doc/GcnInstrsSmrd.md

 * IMM=1 - OFFSET holds a dword offset to SBASE.
 * IMM=0 - OFFSET holds number of SGPR that holds byte offset to SBASE.

+For GCN1.1 when IMM=0 and OFFSET field has value 0xff then next dword is contant literal.

 For S_LOAD_DWORD\* instructions, 2 SBASE SGPRs holds a base 64-bit address.
 For S_BUFFER_LOAD_DWORD\* instructions, 4 SBASE SGPRs holds a buffer descriptor.
 In this case, SBASE must be a multipla of 2.